On a kinetic Poincar\'e inequality and beyond: Introduction

-As our trajectories do not move along the vector field $\nabla_x$, we do not need to use any result on regularity transfer.
+As our kinetic trajectories do not move along the vector field $\nabla_x$, we do not need to use any result on regularity transfer.
 Hence, there is no additional parameter $\sigma$, and we do not need to impose (H1).
 More precisely, the matrix does not even need to be positive semidefinite.
 Moreover, our error term is only in $L^1(Q_1)$ instead of $L^2(\tilde{Q})$ and the gradient term grows like $\epsilon^{-1}$ as $\epsilon \to 0$ only.
-Note that $\kappa = 1$ leads to the cylinders considered in Theorem \ref{thm:poincare0}.
+The parameter $\kappa$ measures the distance between the two cylinders $Q_1^-$ and $Q_1$.
+We note that $\kappa = 1$ leads to the cylinders considered in Theorem \ref{thm:poincare0}.
 Finally, we emphasise that we need control of the gradient only on $\tilde{Q}$, i.e., no control is needed at times before $Q_1^-$.